 NCTL shares information as appropriate with other organisations including the DBS.
-For example, the NCTL regularly sends lists of prohibition orders to the teacher regulatory bodies in Wales, Scotland and Northern Ireland, and they send their lists to NCTL.
-At present, any teacher prohibited in England, is then automatically prohibited in Wales, Scotland and Northern Ireland, and vice versa.
-If you have any questions about what information is made publicly available, please contact the teacher regulation team on 0207 593 5393 or by email at Regulation.Division@education.gsi.gov.uk.
+For example, the NCTL regularly sends lists of prohibition orders to the teacher regulatory bodies in Wales, Scotland and Northern Ireland, and they send their lists to NCTL, so that each body can consider whether to add the name of a teacher prohibited in another jurisdiction to its own prohibited list.
+If you have any questions about what information is made publicly available, please contact the Teacher Misconduct Unit on 0207 593 5393 or by email at misconduct.teacher@education.gsi.gov.uk.